c1ya0/RadPro-Risk-Eval-Web-UI/README.md

 ## ⚠️ Disclaimer

 This application is a **prototype** for research and demonstration purposes.
-It is not an FDA-approved medical device (SoMD).
-The risk scores and AI recommendations should be verified by a qualified medical professional before making any clinical decisions.
+It is not an FDA-approved medical device.
+The risk scores and AI recommendations should be verified by a qualified medical professional before making clinical decisions.